 First Myth: Pigs Stink and are Very Dirty

 Fact: Pigs are actually one of the cleanest farm animals.
 They will only roll in the mud if they do not have proper shade and a clean steady water supply.
-Pigs are prone to overheating as their sweat glands are small, minimal and do not allow them to sweat.
-Not only do they not sweat well, but pale pigs can burn, leading them to wallow in the mud to stay cool.
-They need to wallow when adaquate shade or clean water cannot be found.
+Pigs are prone to overheating as their sweat glands are small and do not allow them to sweat.
+Not only do they not sweat well, but pale pigs can burn, leading them to wallow in the mud to stay cool and give them protection from the sun.
+They only need to wallow when adequate shade or clean water cannot be found.
 Since they cannot sweat, mud allows them to be able to control their body temperature when the summer heat becomes too much.

 Well kept and shaded pens will prevent your pigs from wallowing, and getting dirty.
-Making sure your pigs have adequate space for living and feeding is also a great way to keep them clean.
+Make sure your pigs have adequate space for living and feeding.
+This is also a great way to keep them clean.
 Putting pigs out on a pasture will provide them with plenty of space to roam and the ability to keep dry, clean, and cool.

 Pigs also require enough room to eat and defecate separately.
 They will sleep and defecate on two separate sides of the pen if given the proper amount of space.

 Second Myth: Pigs Are Hard and Time-Consuming to Care For

 Fact: Pigs only take about an hour and a half a week to care for.
 Two hours if you plan to pasture them and are going to move their pen around for optimal foraging.